jsmanrique/vizgrimoire-poc/README.md

 Usage
 -----

-Dowload and launch a simple web server on `src folder`.
+Dowload and launch a simple web server on `src` folder.
 You can use something as simple as:

 ```bash
 src/poc2$ python -m SimpleHTTPServer 8000